-DPS is committed to the ONE USC safety vision described in the DPS Community Advisory Board report.
-That safety vision has a universal goal of ensuring an environment where everyone feels safe, respected and protected from being a crime victim.
-It also reflects the idea that our department is the catalyst for helping to ensure a safe experience navigating the campus and its surrounding locations free of being falsely targeted as suspicious, threatening or not belonging to our community.
+The USC Department of Public Safety (DPS) is committed to the ONE USC Safety Vision where everyone feels safe, respected and protected from being a crime victim.
+It also reflects the idea that our department is the catalyst for helping to ensure a safe experience navigating the campus and its surrounding locations.